 Do you have an idea that could help us innovate at the T?

-Whether it would reduce costs, offer a new service, or help us deliver a better experience to our customers, we’re always looking for insights and opportunities from outside our organization.
+Whether it would reduce costs, offer a new service, or help us deliver a better experience to our customers, we’re always looking for insights and opportunities from inside and outside our organization.
 At the T, we believe that innovation is not just about a product—it can also include the improvement of a process.
 Innovation can be both revolutionary and evolutionary.

 - Have the potential to reduce the MBTA's capital or operating expenses

 - Improve customer experience, flexibility, and/or MBTA’s ability to adapt and evolve

 - Seek to answer the challenges that public transit faces such as financing, climate change, technology, urban sprawl, land use, etc.

 - Are developed and prepared without MBTA supervision or involvement (if an external proposer)